Want an easier way to teach your kids about budgeting and finance? Our guest Jesse

 Jesse: You know, I’ve been kind of racking my brain on

 this one because at different stages there usually ends up being different things.
+But

-That’d be what I’d leave people with.
+I’d leave people with.

 Mike: Well, you’d be putting the credit card business